 - 4 to 6 years

-To stay up to date with all of your vaccinations, ask your doctor to review your vaccination status regularly.
+- Ask your doctor to review your vaccination status regularly.